 Kolob Canyon is a great spot to watch sunset too.
-There’s a short hike, Timber Creek Overlook, at Kolob View Point where you can see almost 360-degrees – including as far as the north rim of the Grand Canyon and to the nearby rock formations as they light up during the golden hour.
+There’s a short hike, Timber Creek Overlook, at Kolob View Point where you can see almost 360 degrees – including as far as the north rim of Grand Canyon National Park and to the nearby rock formations as they light up during the golden hour.

-The real reason I wanted to visit Zion National Park will surprise nobody: it’s one of the most popular national parks in the U.S. for stargazing!
+The real reason I wanted to visit Zion National Park will surprise nobody: it’s one of the most popular national parks in the United States for stargazing!

-Without digging to deep into the details (here’s my Zion stargazing guide), here are a couple quick tips:
+Without digging too deep into the details (here’s my Zion stargazing guide), here are a couple of quick tips:

 - Some of the best stargazing spots aren’t in the main canyon.
 Checkerboard Mesa, Kolob View Point, even the Human History Museum – all of these are on the edge of our outside Zion Canyon.

 - It’s not ideal to stargaze in Zion Canyon.
 The bus stops running after sunset, so you’ll need to stay in the park or be willing to hike out.
 Also, canyons aren’t ideal for stargazing because you have limited views of the sky.